Sagaryal/lawpath-assignment/README.md

 npm run dev
 ```

+This will start the application locally at [http://localhost:3000](http://localhost:3000).

 ### 5. GraphQL endpoint

-The GraphQL API endpoint is available at: `/api/graphql`
+The GraphQL API endpoint is available at: `/api/graphql` i.e [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql).
 You can use this endpoint to make GraphQL queries to the server.

-This will start the application locally at [http://localhost:3000](http://localhost:3000).

 ### 6. Access the application